 J0905.
-Pain Active Problem Enter Code Is pain an active problem for the patient?
+Pa J0905.
+Pain Active Problem

+Enter Code Is pain an active problem for the patient?
 0. No → Skip to J2030, Screening for Shortness of Breath 1.
 Yes

+Item-Specific Instructions

 J0905.
 Pain Active Problem

-- Response 0, No: Select response 0 if pain is not an active problem for the patient. - Response 1, Yes: Select response 1 if pain is an active problem for the patient.
+Response onse 0, No: Select response 0 if pain is not an active problem for the t.

+• Respo patien onse 1, Yes: Select response 1 if pain is an active problem for the t.

+Itom Cuor

 - The determination of whether or not pain is an active problem may be made by the assessing clinician, based on patient-specific findings.
-In determining whether pain is an active problem for the patient, clinicians may need to consider factors beyond pain severity at the time of the clinical encounter, such as historical report of pain, reports of recent symptoms, current treatment for pain (pharmacologic and/or non-pharmacologic), etc. It is possible that the clinician may determine pain is an active problem for the patient, even if pain is not present during the clinical encounter. - Generally, clinical documentation that the patient is currently taking pain medication is evidence that pain is an active problem for the patient. - Comfort kits or pre-printed admission orders alone is insufficient evidence to determine pain is an active problem.
+In determining whether pain is an active problem for the patient, clinicians may need to consider factors beyond pain severity at the time of the clinical encounter, such as historical report of pain, reports of recent symptoms, current treatment for pain (pharmacologic and/or non-pharmacologic), etc. It is possible that the clinician may determine pain is an active problem for the patient, even if pain is not present during the clinical encounter. - If documentation in the patient's clinical record indicates that pain is an active problem for the patient, then select 1, Yes to J0905, and continue to Item J0910, Comprehensive Pain Assessment and complete J0910 according to item completion instructions.
+If documentation in the patient's clinical record indicates that pain is not an active problem for the patient, then select 0, No to J0905, and for the purposes of completing the HIS, skip item J0910.
+Therefore, in instances where the patient is not in pain at the time of the screening, but pain is an active problem for the patient, the HIS directs you to complete Item J0910. - Generally, clinical documentation that the patient is currently taking pain medication is evidence that pain is an active problem for the patient. - Comfort kits or pre-printed admission orders alone are insufficient evidence to determine pain is an active problem.
 For comfort kits and pre-printed admission orders, treatment is not considered initiated until the hospice has received the order and there is documentation that the patient/caregiver was instructed to begin use of the medication or treatment; thus, proactive education on medications in a comfort kit in anticipation of symptoms alone is insufficient evidence to determine pain is an active problem.